SuperDARN/rst/docs/user_guide/mac_install.md

 ### ARM-based Macs

 You specifically need the x86 version of `netcdf`.
-Sometimes, homebrew may try to install the ARM-based version if you have two versions of Homebrew installed (ARM in `/opt/homebrew`, x86 in `/usr/local`), even if you're in a Rosetta window.
+Sometimes, Homebrew may try to install the ARM-based version if you have two versions of Homebrew installed (ARM in `/opt/homebrew`, x86 in `/usr/local`), even if you're in a Rosetta window.
 To force `netcdf` to install an x86 version in the correct place, run:
 ###
 	/usr/local/bin/brew install netcdf